algosup/2022-2023-project-4-game-design-Team-6/Documents/TestPlan.md

     - Steps detailed as much as possible

 - Assignee

-- Status
-    - If the problem is
-    	- To do
-        - Open
-        - In progress
-        - Closed
-        - Cancel

 - Severity
     - None -> Doesn't impact the project at all